nuar-dev/nuar-dev/README.md

 ## 📫 Contact the Summoner

 - ✉️ nuar@nuar.de
-- 🙃 Pronouns: he/him (or “the One Who Refactors in the Void”)
+- 🙃 Pronouns: the One Who Refactors in the Void
 - 🐾 Follow the glyphs.
 Codebase soon to open.

 ---